samperrow/pre-party-browser-hints/readme.txt

 1. Most recent update: August 9, 2018.
 2. Version 1.5.4.0
-3. Many small, but significant improvements over the previous version.
+3. Several small, but significant improvements over the previous version.

 August 9, 2018:
 1) Added a warning indicator on the admin page to let users know that they should not load hints in the HTTP header if they have a cache plugin active, and to notify them to refresh their cache.